 As the company grows and moves to Series A, the role of Customer Success becomes more critical.
 This is when many companies start building a dedicated Customer Success team.
 The team might start small, with a few Customer Success Managers focused on maintaining customer satisfaction and identifying opportunities for upsells and cross-sells.

 By the time the company reaches Series B and Series C, it’s often time to hire a VP of Customer Success.
-This is a strategic role that oversees the entire Customer Success function, including customer retention, upselling, cross-selling, and customer satisfaction.
+This is a strategic role that oversees the entire Customer Success function, including customer retention, upselling, cross-selling, and enhancing customer satisfaction.
 According to a study by Zety, companies with a VP of Customer Success have a 24% lower churn rate on average.

-Hiring a VP of Customer Success at this stage can help the company optimize its revenue retention strategies, drive growth from the existing customer base, and set the stage for sustainable growth as the company continues to scale.
+Hiring a VP of Customer Success at this stage can help the company optimize its sales teams revenue retention strategies, drive growth from the existing customer base, and set the stage for sustainable growth as the company continues to scale.

 Role of Customer Success in PMF (Product Market Fit) Journey in Seed Stage